Ishan-creed/Coin-API/README.md

 - **Description:** Fetch companies owning the following coin.
 - **Query Parameters:**
   - `currencyId`: ID of the currency for which to fetch companies.

 ## Running the API

 1. Install Node.js and npm.
 2. Clone this repository.
 3. Install dependencies using `npm install`.
+4. Add a .env file in the directory and provide MONGO_URI
-4. Start the server using `npm start`.
+5. Start the server using `npm start`.
-5. You can now access the API endpoints using a tool like Postman or by sending requests from your frontend application.
+6. You can now access the API endpoints using a tool like Postman or by sending requests from your frontend application.

 ## Testing the Endpoints